mppmu/qmc/README.md

 A Quasi-Monte-Carlo integrator library with Nvidia CUDA support.

 The library can be used to integrate multi-dimensional real or complex functions numerically.
 Multi-threading is supported via the C++11 threading library and multiple CUDA compatible accelerators are supported.

-Kahan summation is used to reduce the numerical error due to adding many finite precision floating point numbers. - TODO (remove?)
+A variance reduction procedure based on fitting a smooth function to the inverse cumulative distribution function of the integrand dimension-by-dimension is also implemented.

 ## Installation (standalone)